 This is a typical Moroccan tea service with an engraved Moroccan teapot (berrad), tea glasses, and serving tray.
 Many families own at least one fine tea service which is reserved for special occasions and serving guests, while a more casual pot and glasses are used on a daily basis for family or close friends.
 What's shown here is middle-of-the-road—neither too fancy for family tea time nor too casual to set out for company.
 Much more ornate glasses are often used.

 Most Moroccan teapots may be placed directly over the fire, an essential step in the process of making traditional Moroccan tea.
 If you don't have a Moroccan teapot, you can buy one online or look for another style of a stovetop-safe teapot.
-Small 3- to 4-ounce decorated tea glasses can also be found online, or use very small juice glasses in their place.Continue to 3 of 12 below.
+Small three- to four-ounce decorated tea glasses can also be found online or use very small juice glasses in their place.Continue to 3 of 12 below.

 03 of 12